FreeTrav/psPILOT/psPILOT.md

 psPILOT allows compound conditions using `&&` (and), `||` (or), and `!!` (not).
 See **Extensions Not Suggested in the Standard**, below.

 ### Extensions Suggested in the Standard

+#### F: File Commands

+The F command is listed as a Core Statement in the standard; however, no details are given.
+Some suggestions are given in Modifiers (section 4.3), but again without specifying behavior.

+psPILOT assumes that all file interaction will be as line-structured text, rather than structured data files.

+File operations may be destructive of data. psPILOT does _not_ attempt to protect the author from such destruction.

+psPILOT uses the following commands for file operations:

+##### FA: Open File for Appending

+`FA: «#handlevar», «filename»`

+`«#handlevar»` is a numeric variable - _not_ a numeric value - which will hold the "file handle" for the file to be opened. `«filename»` is a system-dependent file name, including path. psPILOT does not check the filename for validity. `«#handlevar»` is subsequently used to identify the file for write operations and to close the file when done.
+If the file exists, the data in it will be preserved, and writes to the file will be appended at the end of the file.
+If the file does not exist, it will be created.

+##### FB: Open File, Blank, for Writing

+`FB: «#handlevar», «filename»`

+`«#handlevar»` is a numeric variable - _not_ a numeric value - which will hold the "file handle" for the file to be opened. `«filename»` is a system-dependent file name, including path. psPILOT does not check the filename for validity. `«#handlevar»` is subsequently used to identify the file for write operations and to close the file when done.
+If the file exists, the data in it will be destroyed, and replaced by any data written to the file.
+If the file does not exist, it will be created.

+##### FC: Close File

+`FC: «#handlevar»`

+`«#handlevar»` is the "file handle" created when the file was opened (using `FO:`, `FA:`, or `FB:`).
+Close the file.
+Further attempts to read or write to the file (unless it is re-opened with `FO:`, `FA:`, or `FB:`) will be invalid, and will cause an error.

+##### FD: Delete File

+`FD: «filename»`

+Removes the file specified by `«filename»` from the system.

+##### FO: Open File for Reading

+`FO: «#handlevar», «filename»`

+`«#handlevar»` is a numeric variable - _not_ a numeric value - which will hold the "file handle" for the file to be opened. `«filename»` is a system-dependent file name, including path. psPILOT does not check the filename for validity. `«#handlevar»` is subsequently used to identify the file for read operations and to close the file when done.
+If the file does not exist, the system will throw an error.

+##### FR: Read a Line of Text from a File

+`FR: «#handlevar», «$inputvariable»`

+`«#handlevar»` is the "file handle" created when the file was opened using `FO:`. `«$inputvariable»`  is a string variable - _not_ a string value - in which the data read will be stored.

+If an attempt to read past the end of the existing data is made, a flag will be set, and conditional execution using the `E` condition flag will succeed.

+##### FW: Write a Line of Text to a File

+`FW: «#handlevar», «string-value»`

+`«#handlevar»` is the "file handle" created when the file was opened with `FA:` or `FB:`. `«string-value»` is the data to be written to the file.

 #### L: Link